 Pseudobulbar Affect (PBA)

-Recognizing the Symptoms of PBA
+Overview and Symptoms of PBA

-By Dr. Miriam Franco MSW, PsyD, MSCS
+Original content by Dr. Miriam Franco MSW, PsyD, MSCS